 And here is a snippet of the original XML file along with the masked result:

-DarkShield supports searching and masking PII found inside word documents and excel spreadsheets.
-This includes the older binary (.doc and .xls) as well as the newer OOXML (.docx and .xlsx) formats.
-In addition to text found inside of the pages and sheets, DarkShield can also search and mask certain embedded objects within, for example charts and images.
+DarkShield supports searching and masking PII found inside Word documents, Excel spreadsheets, and PowerPoint presentations.
+This includes the older binary (.doc, .xls, .ppt) as well as the newer OOXML (.docx, .xlsx, and .pptx) formats.
+In addition to text found inside of the pages, sheets, or slides, DarkShield can also search and mask certain embedded objects within, for example charts and images.

-Due to certain limitations with the older binary formats and the lack of official documentation, DarkShield does not support the full range of capabilities for .doc and .xls that are present in their OOXML counterparts.
-In particular, DarkShield cannot search and mask embedded charts within .doc and .xls files, and .doc files only support searching but not masking embedded images.
+Due to certain limitations with the older binary formats and the lack of official documentation, DarkShield does not support the full range of capabilities for .doc, .xls, and .ppt that are present in their OOXML counterparts.
+In particular, DarkShield cannot search and mask embedded charts within .doc and .xls files, .doc files only support searching but not masking embedded images., and .ppt files cannot mask notes.

 Due to their internal structures, the older binary formats also have to be loaded fully into memory in order to be read and modified.
 This is in contrast to the newer versions which are streamed, meaning that DarkShield can handle them in memory more efficiently.